 The Group complies with all applicable anti-corruption laws/regulations and subjects the employees to internal code of conduct, requiring them to behave ethically, do things honestly, treat others fairly, respect diversity, comply with all laws, accept accountability and communicate openly.
 The Group encourages employees, customers, suppliers and other stakeholders to pay attention to and report on any misconduct relating to the Group.
-For the year ended 31 March 2020, the Group did not receive any report regarding bribery, corruption, extortion, fraud or money laundering case relating to the Group.
+For the year ended 31 March 2021, we have conducted training on anti-corruption (such as presentation materials prepared by ICAC) to all directors and staff and the Group did not receive any report regarding bribery, corruption, extortion, fraud or money laundering case relating to the Group.